Using the Newcomb–Benford law to study the association between a country’s COVID‑19 reporting accuracy and its development

 Date Written: July 25, 2020

-We use the Newcomb-Benford law to test if countries have manipulated reported data during the COVID-19 pandemic.
-We find that democratic countries, countries with the higher gross domestic product (GDP) per capita, higher healthcare expenditures, and better universal healthcare coverage are less likely to deviate from the Newcomb-Benford law.
+The COVID-19 pandemic has spurred controversies related to whether countries manipulate reported data for political gains.
+We study the association between accuracy of reported COVID-19 data and developmental indicators.
+We use the Newcomb–Benford law (NBL) to gauge data accuracy.
+We run an OLS regression of an index constructed from developmental indicators (democracy level, gross domestic product per capita, healthcare expenditures, and universal healthcare coverage) on goodness-of-fit measures to the NBL.
+We find that countries with higher values of the developmental index are less likely to deviate from the Newcomb-Benford law.
 The relationship holds for the cumulative number of reported deaths and total cases but is more pronounced for the death toll.
-The findings are robust for second-digit tests, for a sub-sample of countries with regional data, and in relation to the previous swine flu (H1N1) 2009–2010 pandemic.
+The findings are robust for second-digit tests and for a sub-sample of countries with regional data.
+The NBL provides a first screening for potential data manipulation during pandemics.
+Our study indicates that data from autocratic regimes and less developed countries should be treated with more caution.
 The paper further highlights the importance of independent surveillance data verification projects.

 Keywords: Newcomb-Benford Law, COVID-19, Democracy Index (EIU), Gross Domestic Product (GDP), data manipulation